-

 4 places to check your credit score

-Free credit score apps.
+- Free credit score apps.
 Apps like Credit Karma offer free credit reports from bureaus like Experian and TransUnion.
-However, these reports are educational and not official credit scores.
-Credit Sesame and CreditWise are two other apps that offer similar services.
+Credit Karma can show your VantageScore, and places like CreditWise through Capital One can show your FICO score.

-Consumer credit bureaus.
-Reach out to Equifax, TransUnion or Experian directly for your official credit score.
-These organizations require you to sign up and might charge a fee for their service.
+- Consumer credit bureaus.
+Reach out to Equifax, TransUnion or Experian directly to see your credit score from the bureau itself.

 What’s an educational score?

-Most free credit score apps or services provide educational credit scores, which might be different from an official credit score.
+Most free credit score apps or services provide educational credit scores, which might be different from an official credit score from the actual credit scoring models themselves.

 Educational scores are a good way to help you get an idea of your credit score so you can work to build and improve it.
 It can also help you detect possible fraudulent activities on one of your credit accounts.